Rome II Regulation: Contents

 The regulation includes specific rules for tort/delict (harm caused by failure to perform a duty) and specific categories of tort/delict, unjust enrichment, negotiorum gestio (acting as an agent without permission) and culpa in contrahendo (misleading negotiation of a contract).

-Application

-To accommodate concerns earlier raised by the European Parliament at Second Reading stage in January 2007, the commission is mandated to draw up a study by December 2008 on applicable law in defamation and privacy disputes, which have been excluded from the Regulation as a result of the difficulties in agreeing appropriate choice of law rules for these matters.
-That study has not yet been formally published.
-This is in addition to their preparing a report within 4 years on the results of practical application of the Regulation, including a specific study of its effects in road traffic accident disputes.
+Exclusion of defamation and privacy cases

+Because of the difficulty in reaching a consensus on defamation and privacy cases, the regulation excludes these issues, instead directing the Commission to draw up a new regulation by the end of 2008.
+A similar directive was issued in 2012.
+A 2023 law, modeled on the anti-SLAPP laws of many American states, protects journalists from harassing lawsuits filed by people they have criticized.

 United Kingdom

+While the United Kingdom was a member state of the EU, the Rome II Regulation was directly applicable to all issues in scope.
+The Law Applicable to Non-Contractual Obligations (England and Wales and Northern Ireland) Regulations 2008 disapplied the existing choice of law provisions in private international law in relation to all issues relating to tort which were covered by Rome II.

 As of September 2022, following Brexit, the regulation is retained EU law within the UK, subject to minor amendments.